The Role of ATS in the Job Search

 What is ATS

-Applicant tracking systems (ATS) fulfill two purposes: to manage applications for positions (especially where there is a high volume of applicants), and to screen out candidates who lack the required skills for the job.
-The goal of ATS is to help hiring managers and recruiters more easily identify candidates with the skills, education, and experience that are most desired of candidates.
+Applicant tracking systems (ATS) fulfill two purposes: to manage applications for positions (especially where there is a high volume of applicants) and to help hiring managers and recruiters more easily identify candidates with the skills, education, and experience they desire.

 Research indicates that almost all major companies now use ATS as part of their hiring process.
-The challenge for job seekers is that even if they are qualified for a job, if their resume isn’t compatible with the ATS, it will be screened out and the recruiter or hiring manager won’t ever read it.
+The challenge for job seekers is that even if they are qualified for a job, if their resume isn’t compatible with the ATS, or tailored for the targeted job, it may not be flagged as a match.

 How Applicant Tracking Systems Work

-Most online applications end up in one of two places: an applicant tracking system, or an email inbox.
-Neither are particularly easy to get out of.
-There are numerous different ATS software programs on the market and each can be slightly different.
-However, they all work in a similar way, by allowing for filtering, management, and analysis of candidates for a particular job opening.
+Most online applications end up in one of two places: an applicant tracking system or an email inbox.
+Neither is particularly easy to get out of.
+There are numerous different ATS software programs on the market, and each can be slightly different.
+However, they all work similarly by allowing for filtering, management, and analysis of candidates for a particular job opening.

-Applicant tracking systems “parse” the information in the resumes submitted, pulling them apart and placing information in specific fields within the ATS database, such as work experience, education, contact data, etc. The system then analyzes the extracted information for criteria relevant to the position being filled — such as number of years of experience or particular skills.
-Then, it assigns each resume a score, giving the candidate a ranking compared to other applicants so recruiters and hiring managers can identify candidates who are the “best fit” for the job.
-Criteria used by the applicant tracking system to determine a match includes:
+Applicant tracking systems can “parse” the information in the resumes submitted, pulling them apart and placing information in specific fields within the ATS database, such as work experience, education, contact data, etc. The system user can then search within and analyze the extracted information for criteria relevant to the position being filled — such as years of experience or particular skills or keywords.

 The Role of Keywords in ATS

 Success in navigating an applicant tracking system isn’t simply about the volume of keywords and phrases — it’s the right keywords — and, in particular, how unique those keywords are.
-Most job seekers include the “obvious” keywords, but many applicant tracking systems put value on related keywords, not just specific terms.
+Most job seekers include the “obvious” keywords, but applicant tracking systems or recruiters may put value on related keywords, not just specific terms.

 Applicant tracking systems see certain keywords and phrases as more “valuable” than others.
 Many systems also allow the hiring manager or recruiter to weigh criteria — applying greater significance to certain terms or qualifications.
 Hiring managers can also apply filters to further refine the candidate pool — for example, geographic or educational criteria.
 They can also specify keywords as either “desired” or “required,” which affects rankings.

-In many cases, however, the system itself determines the most relevant keywords and phrases, as outlined in the job posting.
-Yet beware: ATS software doesn’t simply identify keywords and apply a score based on how many times that keyword appeared.
+When searching for best-fit candidates, resumes are often assessed against the job posting criteria.
+Yet beware: ATS users don’t simply identify keywords.
 Context plays a part too.
 It’s not enough to have the right keyword in the resume — nor have it appear more than once.
-Instead, the system looks for relevance of the keyword to your work history and/or education.
+Instead, the searcher (recruiter) looks for the keyword’s relevance to your work history and/or education.
 Those keywords are analyzed and weighed in the context of the entire resume.

 How to Populate Your Resume with Keywords For ATS

-For resumes analyzed by an ATS, it is important to include as much relevant information as possible.
+For resumes submitted to ATS, it is important to include as much relevant information as possible.
 Inadvertent omission of key data can be the difference between having your resume appear in a list of candidates meeting search criteria — and not making the cut.
-For example, if the posting requests a certain level of education you need to include the degree or certification if you have it OR include reference to it if you are pursuing it.
+For example, if the posting requests a certain level of education you need to include the degree or certification if you have it OR include a reference to it if you are pursuing it.